 4. The Witcher 3 Wild Hunt

 The third game in The Witcher series, The Witcher 3: Wild Hunt, is renowned for its incredible narrative and amazing world, among many other things.
-The game is so incredible that The Witcher series went from niche to pop culture fame, catapulting CD Projekt Red into stardom.
+The game is so incredible that The Witcher series went from niche to pop culture fame, catapulting developer CD Projekt Red into stardom.

 5. Starfield